 Would you like to discover the 'secrets' of designing and building bicycle frames?
 Dave Yates offers a 5 day course in traditional framebuilding where you will design and build your own custom steel frame.
 All levels of skill can be catered for, from absolute beginners with no engineering experience at all to perhaps people who have the hands on engineering skills but have never had the opportunity to build a frame.
 The course is aimed primarily at the "enthusiastic amateur" who harbours the desire to realise a dream, and at the end of your 5 day course you will have a fully functioning custom frameset.

 To ensure that Dave can maintain a high standard of personal tuition, places are limited to 2 per course.
-All courses are fully booked for 2013 and 2014.
-However, if you would be interested in a place should we have any cancellations please let us know by email
+All courses are fully booked for 2017.
+However, if you would be interested in a place should we have any cancellations, or you would like to be notified when we set dates for 2018 please let us know by email

 Why attend a Dave Yates Course?

 Others may try to copy Dave's Framebuilding Course, and even try to pass off his work, words and ways of working as their own BUT they cannot offer you the unique learning experience that Dave can.

 Dave, a former metalwork teacher, is a world renowned framebuilder.
 With over 30 years framebuilding experience Dave has designed and produced every type of frame, nearly 12,000 to date.
 No one else can offer you this level of expertise and experience.